 How to Fix Flash Drive That’s Empty But Has No Space?

-Method 1: Use CheckDisk Command
+Method 2: Use CheckDisk

 CheckDisk is a built-in command-line utility on Windows that can help you fix filesystem errors and bad sectors.
 If your USB flash drive is empty but says it’s full, it can potentially be a logical issue that you can fix using the CheckDisk utility.
+And while it’s not a guaranteed fix, it’s worth trying.

 chkdsk F: /r